Louis Vuitton launches pop-up store and cafe in Hong Kong

 To celebrate the Men’s creative director, Pharrell William’s first Spring-Summer 2024 collection, Louis Vuitton opened a pop-up store and cafe in Hong Kong.

 Located in Soho, the space is separated into three areas including the main space showcasing the collection as well as an indoor and outdoor cafe.
-The pop-up is open until February 15 only.
+The Louis Vuitton Hong Kong pop-up will remain open until 15 February 2024.

 The design of the pop-up draws inspiration from the theme of the collection, “The Sun”.
 The space is enveloped in a golden aura, adorned with the iconic Damier pattern reminiscent of the Paris Men’s show last June.
 In addition, the interiors also pay homage to the historic Pont-Neuf, the oldest bridge in Paris.